 I grope a lot of hairless rodents.
 Some call it a fetish.
 I call it work, though from it I do draw a near post-coital bliss one may misinterpret as disturbing.
 What can I say, I like toying with new mice.
 So when Gigabyte offered up their newest, the 8200dpi Aivia Krypton laser gaming mouse, I was ready with my finest cheeses and a literal maze of testing environments for which to evaluate Gigabyte’s latest gaming WMD.
+So keep reading to learn about this and some of the other best gaming mouse you can buy today.

 The company has packed the Aivia with the usual list of features and a few new tricks to set it apart from the herd.
 You can adjust dpi settings, assign custom functions to any of the 6-buttons and set/save profiles to the 64k onboard memory through the downloadable GHOST Macro Engine drivers.
 The mouse design, is Gigabyte thinking outside the box.
 The thing comes with its own change of shoes.
 This is not an extra set of frictionless “skates”.
 The entire bottom “chassis” of the Aivia Krypton can be removed and replaced with another.
 The “Speed Chassis” and the “Control Chassis” are meant to enhance the features of their namesake, clearly.
 One is for speed one is for control.
 I prefer the Control Chassis.
 But speed has it’s uses in FPS, MMO and RTS games.
 Here’s a full list of features.